welteki/zvol-snapshotter/README.md

 ## Getting started

 Zvol snapshotter is implemented as a proxy plugin daemon.
-You need the following containerd configuration and run the zvol snapshotter daemon.
+You will need to create a zfs pool or dataset to be used for snapshots, run the zvol snapshotter daemon and update the containerd configuration.

 - Update containerd config file which by default is located at `/etc/containerd/config.toml`.